 I wonder if the author thinks they can't afford it.
 Editors charge widely varying rates, and offer widely varying services.
 I tell writers that they might be pleasantly surprised should they inquire.
 Also, if you have spent months - or sometimes years - telling a story that means a great deal to you, why on earth would you not let someone help you present it all polished and shiny?

 Worse is a book with plot-related structural issues, and problems with sentence structure.
 An incoherent sentence, which I personally define as one that the reader feels obligated to read a second..third time, breaking the rhythm and music of the writing, is an unsuccessful one.
-Too many of these, and the book is unsuccessful because it does not easily penetrate the reader's understanding, much less move or inspire them.
+Too many of these, and the entire book is unsuccessful because it does not easily penetrate the reader's understanding, much less move or inspire them.

 So...
 I thought it might be useful to everyone to have some specific reasons why hiring an editor is a good idea.
 A mandatory idea, in fact, if you are going to take your own writing seriously.

-- A good editor will have enough knowledge about what constitutes good writing (including some formal education in both writing and in literature) to help you find your own unique style and voice and make your writing sing.
+- A good editor will have enough knowledge about what constitutes good writing (including some formal education in both writing techniques and in literature) to help you find your own unique style and voice and make your writing sing.
 Avoid hiring someone with a B.A. in English or Business.
 They won't have the training to edit.

 - Speaking of singing, all writing - fiction and nonfiction - when well-done, should have a rhythm that enhances its meaning and thus enhances the reader experience.
 If you have no idea what I'm babbling about, make sure you hire an editor who does, and can show it to you.
 A good editor can help you make your fiction like music.
 A song that you alone could have written.